 Hence, the topic of today’s post.

 My recent experimentation with some newer drugstore launches has led me to a few promising finds that I wanted to put to the test against some of my favorite (and currently hyped) high end makeup products.
 I’ve got three pairs to compare: the Benefit Roller Lash with the Maybelline Lash Sensational, the Benefit Gimme Brow and the L’Oreal Brow Stylist Plumper, and the Make Up For Ever Lip Line Perfector with the Rimmel Moisture Renew Universal Transparent Liner.
-How do these budget beauty products measure up?
-I’m dishing out all the details.
+How do these makeup dupes measure up?
+Let’s take a look.

 Maybelline Lash Sensational vs. Benefit Roller Lash